d1vanov/ciuploadtool/README.md

 ```

 Note also that this scheme uses one subtle particularity of both Travis CI and AppVeyor CI: `TRAVIS_BRANCH` and `APPVEYOR_REPO_BRANCH`
-are equal to the actual branch names during builds produces by commits but they are equal to the names of tags when they are triggered
+are equal to actual branch names during builds produces by commits but they are equal to tag names when builds are triggered
 by pushed tags.
 I.e. when you do something like `git tag -a v1.0.0 -m "My first release" && git push origin v1.0.0`, that action triggers
-builds with branch names set to the name of the pushed tag; `ciuploadtool` checks whether the values of these environment variables
+build with branch name set to the name of the pushed tag; `ciuploadtool` checks whether the values of these environment variables
 match the name of the pushed tag (if any) and if so, it creates a non-continuous release to which the specified binaries are uploaded
 in precisely the same way as for continuous builds.

 And the last note is about the processing of binaries produced by different branches of the build matrix: you can upload binaries for each
-branch of the build matrix thus providing your users with freedom to choose the build to download builds among several available ones -
+branch of the build matrix thus providing your users with freedom to choose the build for download among several available builds -
-either built using different toolset or built in different configurations etc. `ciuploadtool` associates the releases it creates
+either built using different toolsets or built in different configurations etc. `ciuploadtool` associates the releases it creates
 with commits so it won't create more than one release for the given commit.
 All the specified binaries from all builds corresponding
 to the release would be uploaded to that single release.
 That has one particularity: **you better configure the names of the binaries you upload
 to NOT be different between different builds corresponding to the same commit**.
 For example, you would violate this rule if you make the name